comotion/VSF/README.rst

 Quick Start
 ===========

-To use VSF you will need the parsereq, shield, throttle and urlcode vmods, which in turn require the Varnish 3.x source code to compile and run.
+To use VSF you will need the parsereq, shield, vsthrottle and urlcode vmods, which in turn require the Varnish 3.x source code to compile and run.

 Build Varnish